 43. Your mom was and will always be special to me.

-45. Your mom was a special friend and always a joy to be around.
+45. Your mom was a special person, a true friend, and always a joy to be around.

 It is said that nothing compares to the loss of a parent, especially a mother.
 Depending on how well you know the decedent or the decedent’s family will give you guidance on how to offer your condolences.
 After all, the only thing that needs to be said is, “I am so sorry for your loss.
 Please accept my condolences.”

-Faith is an important part of so many people’s lives and will help them get through this difficult time.
+Faith is an important part of so many people’s lives and will help them get through this sad time.
 Here are some Scripture verses that can be comforting and encouraging to share.